Storing Applications in Git

 └── 6_OHLC.json

 - pl-config - Is short for PuLse config.
 It's a folder that can contain structured data for later importing to another Pulse instance.
-Currently it only supports dashboards but the folder structure allows for potentially adding more in future.
+Currently it only supports applications but the folder structure allows for potentially adding more in future.

-- readme.txt - Provides a text only listing of users, teams, then dashboards.
+- readme.txt - Provides a text only listing of users, teams, then applications.
 These are for human viewing purposes only.
 It can be useful to check this into git to track differences between servers.

 - servers.txt - Provides a text only listing of servers with passwords blanked out.
 These are for human viewing purposes only.